SVP2004/SVP2004/README.md

 # Hi 👋, I'm Sahil Patel

-A passionate Software Engineer and AI enthusiast from New Jersey.
+A CS student from New Jersey.

 ## 🎓 Education
 **Rutgers University-New Brunswick**
 B.S.
-Computer Science & Data Science (Expected May 2026)
+Computer Science & Minor in Business Administration
-Relevant Coursework: Data Structures, Algorithms, Machine Learning, Database Management
+Relevant Coursework: Computer Security, Software Methodology, Data Structures, Algorithms

 ## 💼 Professional Experience

+**IT/Software Associate @ Carefirst Specialty Pharmacy**
+- Transitioned the pharmacy’s training program from RxPestle to Tovuti LMS within two months.
+- Conducted data migration and ensured the security of sensitive training materials.
+- Assisted in monitoring system performance and resolving technical issues.

+**European Innovation Academy**
+- Developed a startup from concept to prototype, conducting market research and validation.
+- Built a secure website and landing page hosted on Google, ensuring data protection and privacy.
 **AI Trainer @ Outlier AI**
 - Evaluated and ranked AI-generated code in Python, Java, and C++
 - Partnered with Outlier to enhance generative AI models